1500

 1517

-Teofilo Folengo (1496-1544): "Opus maccaronicum," satirical Lat. poems on contemporary romantic epics
+Teofilo Folengo (1496-1544): "Opus maccaronicum," satirical Lat. poems

-Bartolom6 de Torres Naharro: "Pro palladia," collection of seven Span. comedies
+Bartolom6 de Torres Naharro: "Pro palladia," collection of seven Span.

 Hans Sachs of Nuremberg begins to write his farces